sunmoon91/MSMHA/README.md

 # MSMHA
-The complete code will be made public after the paper is accepted.
+The complete code and pre-trained model will be made public after the paper is accepted.